andreitam/NodeJSMovies/README.md

 # NodeJSMovies
-Javascript homework for SIIT.
-Used Node Express backend and jQuery for DOM manipulation.
+- Javascript homework for SIIT.
+Used Node Express backend, jQuery for DOM manipulation and MySql.
+- Render movies from the DB after selecting the director.
+Movies can be edited with modal or deleted from the table.